Plan Review & Inspection

 The City of Golden Fire Department also offers a number of Fire Safety Programs to help you and the ones you love stay safe, and know what to do in any emergency.

-If you are interested in setting up an appointment or have questions regarding any Public Safety or Education program, email Fire & Life Safety Technician, Kevin Kirby, or call him at (303) 215-8886.
+If you are interested in setting up an appointment or have questions regarding any Public Safety or Education program, contact the Fire Inspector at (303) 215-8886.

-Install Smoke Detectors on Every Level of Your Home
+Install Smoke Alarms on Every Level of Your Home

-Install at least one smoke detector on every level of your home, including the basement and family room and, most important, outside all bedrooms.
-Detectors should be mounted high on the walls (4 – 12″ from ceiling), ceilings (positioned 4 away from the nearest wall), or vaulted ceilings (mounted at highest point of ceiling).
-Replace detectors every ten years.
+Install at least one smoke alarm on every level of your home, including the basement and family room and, most important, outside all bedrooms.
+Alarms should be mounted high on the walls (4 to 12 inches from ceiling), ceilings (positioned 4 inches away from the nearest wall), or vaulted ceilings (mounted at highest point of ceiling).
+Replace alarms every ten years.
+Please visit Smoke Alarm Safety Tips for more information on installing and maintaining smoke alarms.

-The Golden Fire Department and fire experts nationwide encourage people to change smoke detector batteries at least annually.
+The Golden Fire Department and fire experts nationwide encourage people to change smoke alarm and CO alarm batteries at least annually.
 An easy way to remember to change your batteries is when you turn your clock back in the fall.
-Replace old batteries with fresh, high quality alkaline batteries, such as Energizer brand batteries, to keep your smoke detector going year-long.
+Replace old batteries with fresh, high quality alkaline batteries, such as Energizer brand batteries, to keep your smoke alarm going year-long.

-After inserting a fresh battery in your smoke detector, check to make sure the smoke detector itself is working by pushing the test button.
-Then test your smoke detector every month.
+After inserting a fresh battery in your smoke alarm and CO alarm, check to make sure the smoke alarm and CO alarm each is working by pushing the test button.
+Then test them both every month.

-Each month clean your smoke detectors of dust and cobwebs to ensure their sensitivity.
+Each month clean your smoke alarms and CO alarm of dust and cobwebs to ensure their sensitivity.

 Change Your Flashlight Batteries